-Go placidly amid the noise and the haste and remember what peace there may be in silence.
+Go placidly amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.

-Speak your truth quietly and clearly.
-And listen to others, even to the dull and ignorant, for they too have their story.
+Speak your truth quietly and clearly; and listen to others, even to the dull and the ignorant; they too have their story.

 Avoid loud and aggressive persons; they are vexatious to the spirit.
-If you compare yourself with others, you may become vain or bitter, for there will be always greater and lesser persons than yourself.
+If you compare yourself with others, you may become vain or bitter, for always there will be greater and lesser persons than yourself.

 Enjoy your achievements as well as your plans.
-Keep interested in your career, however humble.
-It is a real possession in the changing fortunes of life.
+Keep interested in your own career, however humble; it is a real possession in the changing fortunes of time.

 Exercise caution in your business affairs, for the world is full of trickery.
-But let this not blind you to what virtue there is.
-Many people strive for high ideals and everywhere life is full of heroism.
+But let this not blind you to what virtue there is; many persons strive for high ideals, and everywhere life is full of heroism.

 Be yourself.
 Especially, do not feign affection.
-Neither be cynical about love.
-For in the face of all aridity and disenchantment, it is as perennial as the grass.
+Neither be cynical about love; for in the face of all aridity and disenchantment it is as perennial as the grass.

-Take kindly the counsel of years, gracefully surrendering the things of youth.
 Nurture strength of spirit to shield you in sudden misfortune.
-But do not distress yourself with dark imaginings, for many fears are born of fatigue and loneliness.
+But do not distress yourself with dark imaginings.
+Many fears are born of fatigue and loneliness.

 Beyond a wholesome discipline, be gentle with yourself.
-You are a child of the universe, no less than the trees and the stars.
-You have a right to be here.
+You are a child of the universe no less than the trees and the stars; you have a right to be here.

-And whether or not it is clear to you, no doubt the universe is unfolding as it should.
+And whatever your labors and aspirations, in the noisy confusion of life, keep peace in your soul.
 With all its sham, drudgery and broken dreams, it is still a beautiful world.
 Be cheerful.
 Strive to be happy.